 The Leaders of Change Foundation co-organizes WEASA on behalf of the Polish-American Freedom Foundation.

 The German Marshall Fund of the United States (GMF) strengthens transatlantic cooperation on regional, national, and global challenges and opportunities in the spirit of the Marshall Plan.

 GMF contributes research and analysis and convenes leaders on transatlantic issues relevant to policymakers.
 GMF offers rising leaders opportunities to develop their skills and networks through transatlantic exchange, and supports civil society in the Balkans and Black Sea regions by fostering democratic initiatives, rule of law, and regional cooperation.

 Founded in 1972 as a non-partisan, nonprofit organization through a gift from Germany as a permanent memorial to Marshall Plan assistance, GMF maintains a strong presence on both sides of the Atlantic.
 In addition to its headquarters in Washington, DC, GMF has offices in Berlin, Paris, Brussels, Belgrade, Ankara, Bucharest, and Warsaw.
 GMF also has smaller representations in Bratislava, Turin, and Stockholm.

-WEASA 2018 is also supported by the Polish-U.S. Fulbright Commission
+WEASA 2018 and 2019 are also supported by the Polish-U.S. Fulbright Commission

 The mission of the Polish-U.S. Fulbright Commission is to develop and strengthen the cultural and scientific cooperation between Poland and the United States.